Denopia/LoMeX/README.md

 ## Requirements
 SpacedSeedSqueakr has the same dependencies as the original Squeakr program, which can be found here https://github.com/splatlab/squeakr .
-If SpacedSeedSqueakr works, LoMeX should work too.
+If SpacedSeedSqueakr works, LoMeX should work too (Not sure about this, check if there are additional dependencies).

 ## Installation